Invisible failures in human-AI interactions: Abstract

 \section{Abstract}

 AI systems fail silently far more often than they fail visibly.
-In a large-scale quantitative analysis of human--AI interactions from the WildChat dataset, we find that \stat{78\%} of AI failures are \emph{invisible}: something went wrong but the user gave no overt indication that there was a problem.
+In an analysis of \stat{100K} human--AI interactions from the WildChat dataset, we find that \stat{79\%} of AI failures are \emph{invisible}: something went wrong but the user gave no overt indication that there was a problem.
 These invisible failures cluster into \stat{eight} archetypes that help us characterize where and how AI systems are failing to meet users' needs.
 In addition, the archetypes show systematic co-occurrence patterns indicating higher-level failure types.
-To address the question of whether these archetypes will remain relevant as AI systems become more capable, we also assess failures for whether they are primarily \emph{interactional} or \emph{capability-driven}, finding that \stat{91\%} involve interactional dynamics, and we estimate that \stat{94\%} of such failures would persist even with a more capable model.
+To address the question of whether these archetypes will remain relevant as AI systems become more capable, we also created and annotated a counterfactual dataset in which WildChat's 2024-era responses are replaced by those from three present-day frontier LMs.
+This analysis indicates that failure rates have dropped substantially, but that the vast majority of failures remain invisible in our sense, and the distribution of failure archetypes seems stable.
 Finally, we illustrate how the archetypes help us to identify systematic and variable AI limitations across different usage domains.
 Overall, we argue that our invisible failure taxonomy can be a key component in reliable failure monitoring for product developers, scientists, and policy makers.\footnote{Code/data: \url{https://github.com/bigspinai/bigspin-invisible-failure-archetypes}}